top of page

 SUGGESTIONS:

-• Make it a habit to ask students WHY?
-Create what I call a "But Why?" board, where when we notice shortcuts or patterns to help us check our math or find shortcuts, we explain why it works.
-We notice every whole number multiplied by 5, ends in 0 or 5.
+• Make it a habit to ask students why shortcuts or patterns exist.
+You can create what I call a "But Why?" board.
+Our "But Why?" board is a space we use to explain why shortcuts or patterns we notice work.
+Students are allowed to put patterns or shortcuts they think they've noticed on the board, and we routinely check the board to discuss them.
+For instance, one student may notice that every whole number multiplied by 5 has a 5 or 0 in the ones place.
+They may use what they've noticed to eliminate division and multiplication mistakes.
+However, if they do not understand how this is possible, they could put it on the "But Why?" board.
+After that, students have the opportunity to discover, or we may just discuss as a class that any whole number multiplied by 5 has this pattern.
 We need to use this information to eliminate division and multiplication mistakes.
 However, we need to understand why any number multiplied by 5 ends in 0 because 5 is half of ten.
 So when repeatedly adding 5, you are going to either be halfway to the next ten or "at" the next ten.

 bottom of page